orange-cloudfoundry/osb-cmdb/README.md

 Osb-cmdb exposes springboot [actuator http traces](https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html#production-ready-http-tracing) through the last 100 requests stored in memory.
 Load the following endpoint in your browser: `https://admin:password@osb-cmdb-broker-1.redacted-domain/actuator/httptrace`

+The payload contains Json which can be filtered using jq such as

+`curl https://admin:password@osb-cmdb-broker-1.redacted-domain/actuator/httptrace | jq '.traces[] | select (.request.method=="PUT")'`

 #### Accessing other production-ready actuator endpoints

 Load the following endpoint in your browser: `https://admin:password@osb-cmdb-broker-1.redacted-domain/actuator/` to get the currently list of actuator endpoints enabled.